AlekstheRealist/Todo/README.md

 # Todo

+#### Written mainly in JavaScript and also utilizes Ruby and jQuery.

-### Todo is a todo mvc that lets users writeWritten mainly in JavaScript.
-Utilizes Ruby and jQuery.
+Todo is a todo mvc that lets users keep track of their todos.
+Check it out [here](https://todoster-aleks-real.herokuapp.com/).
+Sign up and keep track of your todo list!

-## Features:
+### Features:

 * Users can keep track of their todos easily.